pgcrumley/Controllers/EtekcityOutlet/README.md

 * Attach the transmitter to the Raspberry Pi.
 * Test the transmitter operation.
 * Determine the address for the outlet switches.
+* Use the controller command to turn devices on and off.
-* Configure REST server which allows control via browser or REST
+* (optional) Configure REST server which allows control via browser or REST.
 * Enjoy!